Clovis West High School

 Clovis West High School (CWHS) is a co-educational, public high school part of the Clovis Unified School District in the well-established suburban community in northeast Fresno, California.
-It was founded in 1976, and has grades 9-12.
+It was founded in 1976, and has grades 9–12.
 Clovis West High School is ranked 206th within California.
-The AP participation rate at Clovis West High School is 41 percent.
-833 tests administered and 71% tested received a score of “3” or higher.
-The student body makeup is 51 percent male and 49 percent female, and the total minority enrollment is 51 percent, primarily Hispanic.
+The student body makeup is 49 percent male and 51 percent female, and the total minority enrollment is 67 percent, primarily Hispanic.
 Clovis West High School is one of five high schools in the Clovis Unified School District.
 It is a National Blue Ribbon School and a California Distinguished School.

 Academics

 State testing

 In 2010, Clovis West High School attained an API of 852, placing the school towards the top of the California state high schools.
 The average SAT score for 2010-2011 is 509 (verbal), 540 (mathematics), and 515 (writing).
 Current results for the school's scoring are maintained at the California Standardized Testing And Reporting (STAR) Program.